 5. Use caution when applying filters.
 When working alone in Excel, filters can help keep your work clear and organized.
 When co-authoring, however, the filters you create will automatically be applied for everyone who is currently editing the workbook—and could easily send them for a loop.
 Before you go ahead and apply your brilliant filter, use group chat to clear it with everyone else.

 If you’re reading this article, you’ve already found your way to the Sheetcast website.
 Excel co-authoring can be a godsend when collaborating on everyday projects, but an Excel-based web app can unlock more power, flexibility, security, and control.
-If you find your needs have outgrown small-scale co-authoring, it might be time to look for a more robust solution.
+If you find your needs have outgrown small-scale co-authoring, it might be time to consider an Excel to web app converter like Sheetcast.